-Hardy describes how both him and his lover knows more about love now than before ‘more of thee than then’ bringing around a sense of hindsight.
+Hardy describes how both he and his lover knows more about love now than before ‘more of thee than then’ bringing around a sense of hindsight.
 He also makes clear that love blinds people’s judgement, ‘were weak in judgement’.
-This could suggest that when he was in love with Emma, he may have made mistakes which he regrets in hindsight and it is only now, when he has lost Emma and not in love, that he realizes his true mistakes.
+This could suggest that when he was in love with Emma, he may have made mistakes that he regrets in hindsight and it is only now, when he has lost Emma and not in love, that he realizes his true mistakes.

 Hardy makes clear that love made their ‘heart abrim’, that he was full of love.
 But because of this, love, when gone, inflicted ‘on us thine agonies’.
 Without love, Hardy is deeply in pain.

 In terms of rhyming, the poem follows AABB rhyming – the second and third lines are AA and the fifth and sixth lines are BB.
-The first, fourth and seventh lines have their own separate rhyming, to help give the whole poem fluent rhyming throughout.
+The first, fourth, and seventh lines have their own separate rhyming, to help give the whole poem fluent rhyming throughout.

 I said to Love,